jfreeman812/QE-Tools/sdlcs/code-management.rst

 +++++++++++++++++++++++++++

 When starting to review a pull request, update the **Assignees** sidebar on the *Conversation* tab and remove any other reviewers.
 The code may reviewed either by looking at individual commits from the *Commits* tab or the entire code change from the *Files changed* tab.
 The review process workflow is detailed in `Reviewing proposed changes in a pull request`_.

-In addition, a pull request should contain a single unit of work.
-The pull request should only add, remove, or change one feature / group of features.
-Do not bundle features together.
-Changes that need to be made across multiple repositories are acceptable, but reference the partnering pull requests within each other.
-To quote the `Linux kernel submission guidelines`_:

-    For example, if your changes include both bug fixes and performance enhancements for a single driver, separate those changes into two or more patches.
-If your changes include an API update, and a new driver which uses that new API, separate those into two [pull requests].

-    On the other hand, if you make a single change to numerous files, group those changes into a single [pull request].
-Thus a single logical change is contained within a single [pull request].

-    The point to remember is that each [pull request] should make an easily understood change that can be verified by reviewers.
-Each [pull request] should be justifiable on its own merits.

 If approving the pull request, after clicking the *Submit review* button, either update the **Assignees** sidebar on the *Conversation* for the next set of reviewers or, if the final reviewer, merge the pull request.